 - After construction, driveways and private walkways will be reinstated following the City standard.
 We do not install specialty surfaces (exposed aggregate, stampcrete, etc.).
 In this case, this material will be removed and the area will be backfilled with a sand/rock mixture.
 We will provide a fair market payment, also known as a buy-out, to the property owner to replace the material removed.
 A City representative will contact those property owners identified as requiring a buy-out.

-- Complete visual inspections or surveying which may involve photos of the properties, work areas or paint marks in the construction zone.
+- Complete visual inspections or survey which may involve photos of the properties, work areas or paint marks in the construction zone.

 - Install No Parking signs as needed.

-- Preparing for concrete work by cutting or raising portions of the sidewalk.
+- Prepare for concrete work by cutting or raising portions of the sidewalk.